Skip to Content

 Figment Character Meet and Greet

-One of the most pleasant additions to World Nature is that by the end of 2023, you’ll get the chance to meet Figment once again!
-That’s right, fan-favorite character Figment will appear to meet park guests by the end of 2023!
+One of the most pleasant additions to World Nature is without a doubt that you now get the chance to meet Figment once again!
+That’s right, fan-favorite character Figment is back in EPCOT and appearing to meet park guests.

-Disney has announced that this meet and greet will take place at the Imagination! pavilion, so hope on the Journey Into Imagination ride and stop by to say hello to your favorite purple dragon.
+This meet and greet is taking place in the ImageWorks area of the Imagination! pavilion, so hop on the Journey Into Imagination ride and then stop by to say hello to your favorite purple dragon once you get out.

 World Showcase